 We can help.
 After 10 years in the making, the Financial Accounting Standards Board (FASB) issued comprehensive changes regarding the financial reporting of real estate and equipment leases.
-The new lease accounting rules go into effect January 1, 2019 for public companies and January 1, 2020 for all other organizations.
+The new lease accounting rules went into effect January 1, 2019 for public companies.
+An extension to January 1, 2021 is currently pending approval for all other organizations.

 Lease Accounting Solutions